 Pros: Bloggers are cruelty-free shoppers themselves so they’re actively trying to find out whether a brand is cruelty-free or not and will gladly share their findings with you!
 These lists are great because bloggers will personally reach out to brands instead of waiting for brands to come to them (like PETA and Leaping Bunny) to verify their animal testing statements and therefore blogger’s lists include more brands compared to PETA and Leaping Bunny.

 Cons: But blogs are merely just opinions.
-This hurts me a little inside because well, I’m also a blogger.
+I know this because well, I’m also a cruelty-free blogger.
 We express in writing, what we personally consider to be cruelty-free.
 Some bloggers do more in-depth research than others to verify whether they consider brands to be cruelty-free but it all goes back to how each blogger defines what “cruelty-free” means to them.
 That’s why we see different brands on some lists and not on others.
 Some bloggers are very transparent of how they verify each brand and others keep it confidential.
 It’s up to YOU to decide which blogger’s list you want to trust.